SySS-Research/WireBug/README.md

 # WireBug

-WireBug is a tool set for VLAN and VoIP penetration testing.
+WireBug is a tool set for Voice-over-IP penetration testing.
 It is designed as a wizard which makes it easy to use.
 The tools are build for single using too, so every tool is its own python or bash program.

 ## Installation